HannonUNI/CTF-Writeups/Space Heros CTF/web3/writeup.md

 ### Solution

-Theres a cookie called `show_hidden` and its set to `false`, if set to `true`.
+Theres a cookie called `show_hidden` and its set to `false`, so i thought... just set to `true`.

 ![cookie.png](cookie.png)

-the list of folders will have an extra option called flag.txt, but selecting it wont work cuz its a file, i hade to send the request manually and set the folder to `.` and file to `flag.txt`.
+the list of folders will have an extra option called `flag.txt`, but selecting it wont work cuz its a file, i hade to send the request manually and set the folder to `.`and file to `flag.txt`.

 [solve.py](solve.py)